Kalgoorlie to Gnumballa Lake railway line: History

 To service the newly-established gold mines at Boulder, local mining companies proposed to construct private railway lines connecting the town and mines to Kalgoorlie but the Western Australian government was not willing to permit the construction of private railway lines.
 Instead, a Kalgoorlie to Boulder tramway was constructed by the Western Australian Public Works Department and the new line was officially opened on 8 November 1897.
 It was referred to as a tramway instead of railway as the later would require approval by Parliament, which was obtained only after construction.

-The Kalgoorlie-Gnumballa Lake and Boulder Townsite Loop Railways Act 1897, an act by the Parliament of Western Australia assented to on 23 December 1897, authorised the construction of an 11 km long railway line from the Kalgoorlie railway station to Gnumballa Lake as well as a 3.14 km loop railway branching off from the former to the Boulder railway station.
+The Kalgoorlie–Gnumballa Lake and Boulder Townsite Loop Railways Act 1897, an act by the Parliament of Western Australia granted assent on 23 December 1897, authorised the construction of an 11 km long railway line from the Kalgoorlie railway station to Gnumballa Lake as well as a 3.14 km loop railway branching off from the former to the Boulder railway station.
 This act was retrospective, authorising the construction of the already completed tramway, which thereby officially became a railway.
 The Boulder loop was also referred to as the Inner Circle.

 Initial railway facilities were very basic, with no stations or platforms and the Boulder station master operating and sleeping in a rail car until proper facilities were constructed.
 Passengers alighted at wherever the train stopped but services were nevertheless popular and well-frequented.
 The trains were essential to take miners to their work in the gold mines, with as many as 100 trains passing through Boulder every day.
 Trains between Boulder and Kalgoorlie, in the times up to 1916, were more frequent than Perth to Fremantle trains.

 More important than passenger transport was the wood carried on the railway for the mines as support in underground operations and firewood.
 The wood was sourced through timber railway lines that connected to the main line.

 The Brown Hill Loop Kalgoorlie-Gnumballa Lake Railway Act 1900, assented to on 5 December 1900, authorised the construction of a loop railway line from Hannan Street station to Kamballie station via Brown Hill.
 The contract to construct the loop railway was awarded to the Public Works Department in March 1901 and the loop was officially opened on 17 March 1902.
 The line had become necessary as the population at the east side of the mines had risen considerably, at one point 10,000 people living there.
 This loop line was also referred to as the Outer Circle.

 The busiest station on the line was Golden Gate station, which handled a train every ten minutes.

 Because of congestion on the line, the section from Kalgoorlie to Kamballie via Boulder was duplicated from 1900.
 By 1904 a Kalgoorlie to Boulder tramway was also established, which competed with the railway line and caused financial loses for the later.
 The new tramway, a separate entity from the original one, had been authorised by the Boulder Tramways Act 1904 and was operated by Kalgoorlie Electric Tramways Limited.